 Phlebotomy

 Phlebotomists work directly with other health-care providers and patients, and in laboratory settings.
-You will collect blood from patients, manage and handle specimens, and perform its associated data entry.
+You will collect blood from patients, manage and handle specimens, and perform associated data entry.
 It's a job that requires good people and communication skills, attention to detail, a professional yet caring attitude, and a commitment to teamwork and excellence.

 Phlebotomists are becoming more and more in demand in many areas.
 Jobs are available in hospitals, community clinics and medical offices.